OmpalYadav/ompalyadav/README.md

 I’m an **aspiring AI/ML Engineer** with a strong focus on **DSA, Full Stack Development, and Cloud/DevOps**.
 My goal is to engineer **scalable, intelligent, and real-world solutions** while mastering core computer science fundamentals.

-💡 Guiding principle: *“Consistency compounds — solve, build, and innovate every single day.”*
+💡 Guiding principle: *“Consistency beats intensity — learn, build, and grow every day.”*

 ---